ethereum/execution-apis/src/engine/prague.md

   - `blobsBundle`: [`BlobsBundleV1`](#BlobsBundleV1) - Bundle with data corresponding to blob transactions included into `executionPayload`
   - `shouldOverrideBuilder` : `BOOLEAN` - Suggestion from the execution layer to use this `executionPayload` instead of an externally provided one
-  - `executionRequests`: `Array of DATA` - Execution layer triggered requests obtained from the `executionPayload` transaction execution, each element of the list represents requests of a certain type encoded as it is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+  - `executionRequests`: `Array of DATA` - Execution layer triggered requests obtained from the `executionPayload` transaction execution, each element of the list represents requests of a certain type encoded as it is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685) without `requestType` byte being a part of the encoding.
 * error: code and message set in case an exception happens while getting the payload.

 #### Specification